IVF for Gay Men

 Donor Egg Bank Partners

 RMA of New York has partnered with Donor Egg Bank USA and Fairfax EggBank to offer our patients the option of choosing eggs previously retrieved and frozen from pre-screened donors.
 The process provides immediate access to eggs from donors.
 The use of egg bank donors also eliminates the need for a lengthy “matching” process or for synchronization of the donor’s and surrogate’s menstrual cycles.
-To find out more about utilizing the services of Donor Egg Bank USA or Fairfax EggBank, please consult with your RMA of New York physician.
+To find out more about utilizing the services of Donor Egg Bank USA or Fairfax EggBank, please consult with your RMA of New York physician or clinical team.

 Our Egg Bank Partners